 Zahras love for teaching began in 2008 and was since fostered through her work as a teaching artist with the Oregon Ballet Theatre, Vancouver City Ballet, The Right Brain Initiative, and Young Audiences.
-Her teaching work continues in Berlin where she is an instructor at PAUL Studios & The Center, and offers her own workshops and classes in various genres.
+Her teaching work continues in Berlin where she is an instructor at PAUL Studios & The Center, as well as city wide with her children’s creative movement program KINDERTANZenglish.